 \section{Abstract}

 A generalization of the Chu-Vandermonde convolution is presented and proved with the integral representation method.
 This identity can be transformed into another identity, which has as special cases two known identities.
 Another identity that is closely related to this identity is presented and proved.
+Using the modified geometric series from another paper, some closely related identities are listed.
 Some corresponding harmonic number identities are derived, which have as special cases some known harmonic number identities.
 For one combinatorial sum a recursion formula is derived and used to compute a few examples.

 \textbf{Keywords}: binomial coefficient, combinatorial identities, harmonic number.\\ \textbf{MSC 2010}: 05A10, 05A19